khulnasoft-lab/design.khulnasoft.com/contents/usability/feature-management.md

 Badge can:
 * Be clicked and link to [tiers details](https://about.gitlab.com/pricing/).
-* Removed from the U.I via group level settings (TODO: add a link to documentation).
+* Be removed from the UI via group or instance level settings (TODO: add a link to documentation).